Updated: 2022/Sep/29

 The options are as follows:

--H If the -R option is specified, symbolic links on the command line
+-H If the -R option is specified, symbolic links on the command

-are not followed.)
+traversal are not followed.

--h If the file or a file encountered during directory traversal is a
+-h If the file or a file encountered during directory traversal

--L If the -R option is specified, all symbolic links are followed.
+-L If the -R option is specified, all symbolic links are

--P If the -R option is specified, no symbolic links are followed.
+-P If the -R option is specified, no symbolic links are

 -R Change the file flags for the file hierarchies rooted in the